You're using an outdated browser. This website will not display correctly and some features will not work.

 “locator” means a person who locates underground infrastructure or states in writing that the underground infrastructure will not be affected by an excavation or dig; (“localisateur”)

-“Minister” means the Minister of Government and Consumer Services or any other member of the Executive Council to whom the responsibility for the administration of this Act is assigned or transferred under the Executive Council Act; (“ministre”)
+“Minister” means the Minister of Public and Business Service Delivery or any other member of the Executive Council to whom the responsibility for the administration of this Act is assigned or transferred under the Executive Council Act; (“ministre”)

 “prescribed” means prescribed by the regulations; (“prescrit”)